Bean-sss/consulting/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173(frontend) and the backend API at `http://localhost:3000
+The application will be available at http://localhost:5173 (frontend) and the backend API at http://localhost:3000

 ### Available Scripts